Euchie23/SquidStack/Exploration/data/DATA_SCHEMA.md

-Both datasets share 14 columns containing metadata such as sample ID, location, date, and biological measurements like length and weight.
+Both main datasets (trace metals and organic compounds) share 14 columns containing metadata such as sample ID, location, date, and biological measurements like length and weight.
 The remaining columns report analyte concentrations specific to each dataset type.

 > 📝 **Note:**
 > Columns labeled as `"int"` contain whole numbers, while `"num"` columns contain decimal (real) values.
 Some concentration columns are `"chr"` (character), indicating values flagged as **below the limit of quantification (BLOQ)**.
 These BLOQ indicators replace actual measurements.
 If a concentration column is `"num"`, all values were above the LOQ and are considered detected.